TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 21/Numbers 21.32.md

 ---

-And Moses sent to spy out Jazer; and they took the towns thereof, and drove out the Amorites that were there.
+Moses sent to spy out Jazer; and they took its towns, and drove out the Amorites who were there.